-Commit to your manager up front that you will prepare and share a post‐conference report with them and the team.
-A post‐conference report of one to three pages conveys key information about the conference to people who did not attend, and ensures that you will transmit its value effectively to your organization.
+Commit to your manager up front that you will prepare and share a post‐conference report with him/her and the team.
+A post‐conference report of one to three pages conveys key information about the conference to people who did not attend and ensures that you will transmit its value effectively to your organization.

 Examples of information you might include in the report are:

 - Executive summary of key themes, concerns, ideas, and practices discussed

 - Networking event take‐aways (new contacts, why they are important, who will follow up and when)

 - Information about products and services gathered from conversations with vendors in the Showcase

 - Program ideas or recommendations picked up or thought up while at the conference

 Consider working on the report while at the conference or during travel back home.
 This is when the information is freshest in your mind so it makes the report much easier to write and quicker to deliver.